RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

+Translating these items...

+- 🥤 Labella: Carobao mixed berry energy drink
+- 🍫 Chocomodels: Ferrero Rocher
+- 👱‍♀️ Pavlovian Conditioner: TRESemmé hair conditioner for girls; Tigi hair conditioner for guys
+- 🔈 Kobashi Home System: Amazon Echo Dot
+- 🤖 Marvin Multipurpose Robot: probably a Roomba

-This again really added to the immersion and feeling that things were real -- even if the items were shitty things like energy drinks!
+The store was another holy shit moment for people.
+When they ordered items, they were actually delivered!
+This really added to the immersion and feeling that things were real -- even if the items were shitty things like energy drinks!
 People soon started posting their orders on the general chat, and the memes flourished:

 <br />